-The state does not permit or prohibits the use of restrictive interventions i.
+Specify the state agency (or agencies) responsible for detecting the unauthorized use of restrictive interventions and i.
 Safeguards Concerning the Use of Restrictive Interventions.
 Specify the safeguards that the state has in effect concerning the use of interventions that restrict participant movement, participant access to other individuals, locations or activities, restrict participant rights or employ aversive methods (not including restraints or seclusion) to modify behavior.
 State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency.